Voices of Concinnity

 Being an artist in the time of COVID-19 has been a struggle and a difficult transition.
-There is no replacement for live singing and music-making.
-Yet, Voices of Concinnity has committed to adapting and continuing to explore creative ways to sing together and share beautiful music with others during this time of social distancing and isolation.
+Although there is no replacement for live singing and music-making, Voices of Concinnity has committed to adapting and continuing to explore creative ways to sing together and share beautiful music with others during this time of social distancing and isolation.